MODM coordination of clinical studies

 Data Management

-- Database structure, data quality control, freeze base
+- Database structure, data quality control, base freeze

-Introduction to SAS language
+Introduction to the SAS language

 Statistical methodology applied to clinical research

-- Statistics reminder
+- Statistics Reminder

 Epidemiological studies